Thirisha-s/EXPERIMENT--04-INTERFACING-AN16X2-LCD-DISPLAY-WITH-ARM-/README.md

 Name : THIRISHA.S
 Roll no : 212222230160
 ```
-# EXPERIMENT--04-INTERFACING AN16X2 LCD DISPLAY WITH ARM AND DISPLAY STRING
+# EXPERIMENT--04 INTERFACING AN16X2 LCD DISPLAY WITH ARM AND DISPLAY STRING

 ## Aim: To Interface a 16X2 LCD display to ARM controller  , and simulate it in Proteus
 ## Components required: STM32 CUBE IDE, Proteus 8 simulator .